-The goal of wildlife surveillance in response to a detection of bTB in livestock or wildlife in Montana or near our borders is to determine whether the disease has spilled over to wildlife.
-Surveys will be conducted at a scale to determine whether the disease is endemic in wildlife, and if so, to determine the distribution and prevalence of the disease.
+The goal of wildlife surveillance in response to a detection of bTB in livestock or wildlife in Montana or near our borders is to determine whether the disease has spilled over or become established in wildlife, and if it has, to determine the distribution and prevalence of the disease.
 The information gained from surveillance efforts will be critical for management planning.
 The management response will likely be very different in a situation where a localized spillover area or "hot spot" of infection is present than in a situation in which the disease is already endemic in wildlife.